ivanov/popular-front/README.md

 let's send a kernel_info_request on initial load...

 [x] toggle raw and rendered message mode....
+[ ] hook up arrow keys for changing message in focus

 [ ] make simpler messages by type...
 (StatusMessage ....)
   - would make it easier to case switch on message types in rednering